Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 <i>transitSchedule</i> is a MATSim TransitSchedule.<br>
 <i>network</i> is a MATSim Network.<br>
-<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer representing these coordinates.<br>
+<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an Integer representing these coordinates.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">This function firstly calls MapToLintimStops.mapTrsToLintimStop() and creates a Map of every LinTimStop.
 The stop attributes are then combined to a single String in a List.
 This List is then created as a file.</p>